+Rational choice theory has its detractors.
+As Fielding (2009) notes, Godwin himself recognized that not all choices are based on rational calculations they may instead be made impulsively or be attributed to fate.
+She also notes that Godwin recognized that the difficulty of reaching a decision may be so formidable that indecision results.
 Behavioral economists have identified cognitive reasons for why decision-makers do not always conform to the rationality principles employed by rational choice theory.
 Morson and Schapiro (2017) suggest that literature provides resources for making models of decision-making more realistic.
 Nevertheless, rational choice theory may be illuminating even when some of the characters do not conform to the rationality principles employed by the theory.
-Indeed, a character's departure from standard principles of rationality may be an essential feature of a story that rational choice theory may shed light on.
+Indeed, a character's departure from standard principles of rationality may be an essential feature of a narrative that rational choice theory may help explicate.
 For example, this is the case with folktales that feature tricksters who take advantage of the lack of strategic sophistication of their adversaries.
-As Fielding (2009) notes, Godwin himself recognized that not all choices are based on rational calculations-they may instead be made impulsively or be attributed to fate.
-She also notes that Godwin recognized that the difficulty of reaching a decision may be so formidable that indecision results.
-As indecision results.